arshu18/todo-list/README.md

 # A Responsive Todo List

 This is a Todo List implemented using ReactJS with a calendar view to seamlessly navigate between months and years.
 The backend is implemented with ASP.NET Core Web API.
 Currently there is only feature to add tasks.
-Editing and Delete are not available.
+Editing feature is not available.

 ## Steps to follow to integrate project